 We will go on a sunset drive in an open safari vehicle on one of the evenings, this to enhance the possibility of seeing the nocturnal species such as leopard, lion, hyena, genet, bush babies and then the other nocturnal animals such as the smaller cats, owls and nightjars.
 These drives are conducted by SANParks, the organisation tasked with running this Park.

-After our morning game viewing we leave Kruger Park and travel to Swaziland.
-We may have time to visit the Ngwenya Glass Factory before making our way to Reilly's Rock (or similar).
-Situated in the Mliliwane Game Sanctuary, Reilly's Rock's unique lodge has been tastefully decorated in keeping with its colonial roots by Swaziland's leading conservation team.
+After our morning game viewing, we leave Kruger Park and travel to Swaziland where we overnight at Reilly’s Rock (or similar).
+Situated in the Mliliwane Game Sanctuary, Reilly’s Rock’s unique lodge has been tastefully decorated in keeping with its colonial roots by Swaziland's leading conservation team.
 Notwithstanding the necessary subtle additions and renovations, the house still stands as it was built almost a century ago.
 Mliliwane Game Reserve is Swaziland's pioneer conservation area and is situated in a beautiful, secluded sanctuary in Swaziland's Valley of Heaven, the Ezulwini Valley, an area between Mbabane and Manzini.